-The Ministry of Women and Child Development has published the Creche Guidelines which brings across much needed clarity on the technical and specific requirements with respect to setting up a crèche facility.
+The recently published Creche Guidelines brings across much needed clarity on the technical and specific requirements with respect to setting up a crèche facility.

 In light of the recent #Metoo movement and the wave of sexual harassment complaints against certain public figures that have flooded the media, the Indian Government constituted a Group of Ministers (GoM) for strengthening the legal and institutional framework for dealing with and preventing instances of sexual harassment at workplace.

 The maximum limit of gratuity payable to employees has been increased to INR 20,00,000 (Indian Rupees Twenty Lakhs) from INR 10,00,000 (Indian Rupees Ten Lakhs) in the private sector in order to bring them at par with some of the Central Government employees.

 The Supreme Court of India in the case of Management of Bharat Heavy Electricals Ltd. v.
 M. Mani and Another 2018LLR2 has held the aforementioned position.
 This appeal was filed by the employer to uphold the order of dismissal of certain employees.

 Karnataka’s labour commission, on November 07, 2017, certified the formation of Karnataka State IT/ITES Employees Union under the Trade Union Act, 1926 and the Karnataka Trade Union Regulations, 1958.
 This is the first time that a trade union, exclusively for the technology sector, has been formed in the country.

 The New Act intends to provide for the regulation of conditions of employment and other conditions of service of workers employed in shops, residential hotels. restaurants, eating houses, theatres, otrher places of public amusement or entertainment, ond other establisments, for matters incidental thereto